bacontime/rpg/materials.md

 The root networks are dense in more ways than one, and the supernatural inertia of the skywood helps temper the rage of the wind.

-These floating islands can be sanctuaries to birds and insects.
+These floating islands act as sanctuaries to birds and insects.
 More complex mini-ecosystems can develop if the island drifts close enough to the ground to pick up additional flora and fauna.
-One such island was famously observed to be populated with a large number of cats.
+One such island was famously discovered to be populated with a large number of cats, which were later determined to all be the descendents of a single breeding pair that hitched a ride on a hot-air-balloon visit to the island several decades prior.
-Some islands, after drifting close enough to the ground, pick up a host of passengers. even host complex ecosystems, full of other plants and small land creatures,

 ### Attempts at cultivation
 Skywood can be propagated from live cuttings, and some attempts have been made to cultivate the substance.
-The most effective methods consists of planting many thousands of tiny trees, and breaking them down into news cuttings as soon as they reach any notable size.
+The most effective methods consists of planting many thousands of tiny trees in vertical racks, and breaking them down into news cuttings as soon as they reach any notable size.
-Special systems of weights are used to prevent entire fields from
+Special systems of weights and anchors are used to prevent entire farms from lifting up into the air.
+Even then, it takes decades of growth to get usable amounts of wispy-thin skywood branches.

+For practical applications, these skywood cuttings are typically woven into resiliant wicker panels.
+Sometimes the wood is also shredded and used in composite materials, though this weakens its magical properties.

+### Poaching
+To get thicker solid pieces of skywood would require either cultivating it for many centuries or harvesting it from an ancient wild specimen.
+Many ancient skywood thickets have been sadly lost to poaching in recent years.
+The remaining specimens are either so high and remote that it's perilous to even get to them, or are under the protection of some local authority.

+Farming the wood for so long is difficult, as it is rare for a land to remain unconquered and untroubled by bandits for unbroken centuries.
+Nevertheless, there is a sect of monks who maintain an ancient skywood